harisqazi1/CTF/Reverse Engineering/Buffer Overflow.md

 # Buffer Overflow

 In C, a buffer is an area of memory set aside for the temporary storage of data.
 A buffer overflow is when an input to a buffer exceeds the original intended buffer area, overwriting other program information, thus making the program behave unexpectedly.
 In CTFs, I have seen two main types of overflows: overflowing the buffer, and overflowing the buffer and writing an address for the system to return to.
-I will be using the https://exploit.education/phoenix/ Stack series to show how to overflow the buffers.
+I will be using the https://exploit.education/phoenix/ Stack series to learn how to do buffer overflows.
+This is just my write-ups for me to come back later on, if needed.
 I will also use this as an opportunity for myself to learn how to properly use `pwntools` as well.

 ## Stack Zero